Professional Development Grants

 the outcomes of their activity within 30 days of the completion of their project.

 - These funds may support, conference expenses, workshop attendance, residencies, professional

-travel that might not be funded by other means, or other uses that help achieve the
+travel that might not be funded by other means, or other uses that help your professional

-computer hardware, tools, and other “equipment-type” items are not appropriate for
+tools, and other “equipment-type” items are not appropriate for this solicitation.

 A. Anticipated Funding Amount:

 $300.00 to $2000.00 per proposal.
 Proposals that exceed the maximum available must include a statement of how the additional funds will be paid (personal funds, other university funding sources, grant funding, etc).